Destroyer795/Netwatchpy-package/docs/usage.md

 ### 2\.
 History Tab (24h)

-This tab visualizes your traffic over the last 24 hours.
+This tab visualizes your traffic over the last 24 hours with detailed analytics.

+*   **Traffic Summary:** Displays total upload/download with percentages, peak hour, and average usage per hour.

-*   **Rows:** Each row represents a 1-hour block of time (e.g., 14:00 covers 2:00 PM to 2:59 PM).
+*   **Hourly Breakdown:** Each row represents a 1-hour block of time (e.g., 14:00 covers 2:00 PM to 2:59 PM).

 *   **The Bar:**